 An introduction to some of the musical goings-on way back in the 1980s.
-We have: The Vapors, Falco, Eddy Grant, Dead or Alive, XTC, Pete Shelley, Lene Lovich, Echo and the Bunnymen, Fiction Factory, Split Enz, Squeeze, Tears for Fears, and The Housemartins.
+We have: The Vapors, Falco, Eddy Grant, Dead or Alive, XTC, Pete Shelley, Lene Lovich, Echo and the Bunnymen, Fiction Factory, Crowded House, Split Enz, Squeeze, Tears for Fears, The Housemartins, and Gang of Four.
 Some of these performances are not, strictly speaking, from the 80s, but that decade claims all of the hits above during the time it held sway.

 An ever-so-haphazard collection of songs/performances which bring one to the trancelike state of what is called Pure Pop Wonderment.
 These things avoid syzygy.
 It’s not an excuse; it’s a vigorously researched excuse.
 Linear-ness is overrated.
 Most of these you’ll know, but perhaps not these versions.
 Maybe 1 or 2 that are new, to, say, the likes of you.
 Enjoy.

 Few bands can match XTC’s accomplishments as far as writing/performing memorably quirky, intellectual, and, yes, catchy songs.
 Lead vocalist Andy Partridge provides the oddball genius charisma to generate a potent cocktail of aural nirvana.

 Most of these are live performances, with the Rockpalast Senses being fairly rare.